Jakub-Slaby/Arkanoidz/README.md

 Arkanoidz
 =========

-Game experiment for bachelor's project
+A game experiment for my bachelor's project
 =======================================
 For my bachelor's project, I am trying to find simple guidelines that can help game developers and game designers design better casual games.
 First I worked through a literature review and a number of case studies and